shuangliang15/shuangliang15.github.io/_posts/2025-06-20-condition.md

 <br>

-Intuition: While in the full sample space, the "category" and the gender are independent, in the space conditioned by "at least one is a boy", they are not.
-Specifically, for the boy-boy case, the new condition is satisfied if either child falls into the category.
+Intuition: For the boy-boy case, the new condition is satisfied if either child falls into the category.
 Thus, the new condition rules out fewer boy-boy families than it does mixed-gender families.
 Hence, it increases the conditional probability.

 <br>

-In short: Independence is a form of symmetry in the product space, and conditioning can break that symmetry.
+More thoughts: The conditioning "there is at least one boy" breaks the symmetry and produces an asymmetrical sample space.
+Our brains tend to give incorrect intuition on asymmetric sample spaces.
+Additionally, the set / event "there is at least one boy who is born on Monday" is again asymmetrical (can not be expressed by intersection of two marginal events).